 It used to irk me my hubby leaving his dirty clothes on the floor when he came to bed.
 Our compromise, he picks them up the following morning which I’m fine with.

-More thoughts on improving spousal time can be found in Retirement for Couples: A Helpful Guide for Your Marriage.
+More thoughts on improving spousal time can be found in Complete Guide to Improving Your Marriage in Retirement.

 No More Paychecks